Germany–United States relations: Overview

-The US tried to remain neutral in the First World War, but it provided far more trade and financial support to Britain and the Allies, which controlled the Atlantic routes.
+The US tried to remain neutral in the First World War but provided far more trade and financial support to Britain and the other Allies, which controlled the Atlantic routes.
 Germany worked to undermine American interests in Mexico.
 In 1917, the German offer of a military alliance against the US in the Zimmermann Telegram contributed to the American decision for war.
 German U-boat attacks on British shipping, especially the sinking of the passenger liner RMS Lusitania without allowing the civilian passengers to reach the lifeboats, outraged US public opinion.
 Germany agreed to US demands to stop such attacks but reversed its position in early 1917 to win the war quickly since it mistakenly thought that the US military was too weak to play a decisive role.

 The US public opposed the punitive 1919 Versailles Treaty, and both countries signed a separate peace treaty in 1921.
 In the 1920s, American diplomats and bankers provided major assistance to rebuilding the German economy.
 When Hitler and the Nazis took power in 1933, American public opinion was highly negative.
 Relations between the two nations turned sour after 1938.

 Large numbers of intellectuals, scientists, and artists found refuge from the Nazis into Britain and France.
 Germany declared war on the United States, but American immigration policy strictly limited the number of Jewish refugees.
 The US provided significant military and financial aid to the United Kingdom and France.
 Germany declared war on the United States in December 1941, and Washington made the defeat of Nazi Germany its highest priority, above even the Japanese Empire after it directly militarily attacked the United States in the Pearl Harbor bombing.
 The United States played a major role in the occupation and reconstruction of Germany after 1945.
 The US provided billions of dollars in aid by the Marshall Plan to rebuild the West German economy.
 The two nations relationship became very positive, in terms of democratic ideals, anti-communism, and high levels of economic trade.

 Today, the US is one of Germany's closest allies and partners outside of the European Union.
-The people of the two countries see each other as reliable allies but disagree on some key policy issues.
+While there is largely bipartisan positive sentiment towards Germany in the US, Germans have at times been more skeptical of the relationship due to disagreements on key policy issues.
 Americans want Germany to play a more active military role, but Germans strongly disagree.